1

 去游燕,歲餘而後得見。 說燕文侯曰:「燕東有朝鮮、遼東,北有林胡、樓煩,西有雲中、九原,南有♀、易水,地方二千餘里,帶甲數十萬,車六百乘,騎六千匹,粟支數年。 南有碣石、鴈門之饒,北有棗栗之利,民雖不佃作而足於棗栗矣。 此所謂天府者也。

-Su Qin departed to travel to Yan.
-More than a year passed before he obtained an audience.
-He persuaded King Wen of Yan, saying, "Yan has Chaoxian and Liaodong to the east, Linhu and Loufan to the north, Yunzhong and Jiuyuan to the west, and the Ji and Yi Rivers to the south.
+Su Qin left and went to Yan.
+More than a year passed before he gained an audience.
+He persuaded Marquis Wen of Yan, saying, "Yan has Chaoxian and Liaodong to the east, Linhu and Loufan to the north, Yunzhong and Jiuyuan to the west, and the Ji and Yi Rivers to the south.
 Its territory spans more than two thousand square li, with several hundred thousand armored troops, six hundred chariots, six thousand cavalry horses, and grain supplies sufficient for several years.
-To the south it has the wealth of Jieshi and Yanmen; to the north, the bounty of dates and chestnuts.
-The people need not till the fields—dates and chestnuts alone suffice them.
-This is what is called a heavenly storehouse."
+To the south it has the riches of Jieshi and Yanmen; to the north, the abundance of dates and chestnuts.
+The people need not till the fields, for dates and chestnuts alone are enough to sustain them.
+This is what people call a heavenly storehouse.

 6